Online Reading Program For Dyslexia

 While memorization of long word lists helps many dyslexic children cope with reading early on, eventually the list expands to the point it is not manageable.
 At that point unless your child needs to learn how to sound out, decode every word automatically, otherwise she will struggle mightily.
 Therefore, without an intervention, dyslexic children risk developing a negative connection to reading that can last a lifetime.

-This where our dyslexia programs can make a difference.
+This is where our online dyslexia programs can make a difference.
 If we can help children overcome their reading disorder, if we can shorten the learn to read phase and make reading easier, a much more positive attitude to reading can develop.
 This has its own set of rewards.

 Elementary Age Dyslexia Program Protocols